Looking for Health Insurance in Vietnam?

 This is why Full Medical Underwriting is required to sign up for a policy.
 Insurance Providers charge different premiums for different risk profiles, different countries of origin, and can even charge extra based on medical history.
 As with any purchase, you want to compare products and understand the pros and cons before buying.

 Number of Variables

-Any price for any policy that anyone shows you is purely indicative in nature.
+Any price for any policy that anyone shows you are purely indicative in nature.
 They are the standard rates for your average, healthy person and do not factor into occupational hazards, pre-existing conditions, or extra fees for high BMI (30+) or smoker status.
-To minimise the surprise of potential changes when the actual bill comes out, discuss policy options with your insurance provider or broker.
+To minimize the surprise of potential changes when the actual bill comes out, discuss policy options with your insurance provider or broker.

 Cost of Health Insurance in Vietnam:

 To get quality, private, international, health insurance, you can expect to pay between 500 to 5,000 USD.
 That’s a massive range to work with, but it ultimately depends on: